Posted by

 Nature now our bride through the market.

-She is singing at our glimmer of awakening, through the lost garden,
+In the lost garden, She is singing at our glimmer of awakening, ever

 Patient, generous, and forgiving.